jtolio/gedit3-openheader/README.md

 gedit3-openheader
 =================

-A rewrite of the Open Header/Body Gedit2 plugin
+A rewrite of the Open Header/Body Gedit2 plugin by Pierre-Luc Beaudoin.